AVS Companion App

 We recommend including screens in your app that educate the customer on:

 - Features that are delightful and useful on your product

 - How to use the product’s buttons to wake Alexa

-- For those products that are voice-initiated, how to turn the product’s microphones off
+- For those products that are voice-initiated, how to turn the product’s microphones off.

 Sign out and Settings

-Alexa settings within your companion app will give your customer more control of their Alexa experience without having to use the Alexa app.
+Alexa settings within your companion app will give your customer more control over their Alexa experience without having to use the Alexa app.
 The Alexa settings section should be labeled “Amazon Alexa” and if you use logos for each setting, use the Alexa brand asset provided by Amazon.

 Settings that can be made available in your companion app are:

 - Enabling and disabling the start and stop listening sounds (only for products with prominent LEDs)